macvean/my_first_endpoint/README.md

 gcloud config set project [YOUR PROJECT ID]
 ```

-Create your cluster:
+Create your cluster, this is where we will be deploying our API, and the Endpoints Server Proxy to manage our API:
 ```
 gcloud container clusters create api-cluster
 ```

-Build your docker image from the Dockerfile attached
+Build your docker image from the Dockerfile attached.
+This will configure the container such that it can run our API backend successfully:

 ```
 docker build -f /path/to/your/Dockerfile .
 ```

-Tag your newly created image:
+Tag your newly created image.
+This is really a readability thing, for ease of identification of the image we just built:

 ```
 docker tag [YOUR IMAGE ID] gcr.io/[YOUR PROJECT ID]/endpoints-image
 ```

-And now push the image to Google Container Registry
+And now push the image to Google Container Registry:

 ```
 gcloud docker push gcr.io/[YOUR PROJECT ID]/endpoints-image